 All social policies have not been taken only for reducing burden of poverty since many programs were the outcome of narrow bureaucratic or political interests (Rahman and Choudhury, 2012).
 In the social sector of Bangladesh a good number of interest groups including government agencies, local government bodies, political parties and NGOs who try to maximize their interest and influence the policy making process and budget allocation.
-Apart from the interest issue, features of safety nets also invite policy debates, such as food versus cash debate (Ahmed. et al,2007) conditional cash transfers (CCT) versus allowances etc. which one bring the best possible outcome.
-Following sections will unearth the dynamics of social safety net in Bangladesh.
-In this regard, National Service Program has been taken as a case.
+Apart from the interest issue, features of safety nets also invite policy debates, such as food The trained youths will be offered temporary employment for two years in different local organizations.
+This temporary employment starts in this financial year (2010-11) and designed to be ended in financial year 2012-13.
+Fields of employment are given below: